Dating in New Zealand for Men: Small Pools, Apps, and Real Strategy

 • consistency instead of intensity;

-• real interest rather than rehearsed tactics.
+• real interest rather than rehearsed tactics;

 In many cases, emotional steadiness works better than trying to look dominant, mysterious, or overly polished.